Melbourne (Victoria Australia)

 Port of Melbourne is Australasia's largest seaport for general and containership cargo.
 It covers the area between Yarra River's mouth (downstream of Bolte Bridge) and Port Phillip, plus several docking piers on Hobsons Bay.
 Since 2003, the port is managed by the Victoria state-owned "Port of Melbourne Corporation".

-In 2017, Port of Melbourne was surpassed by Sydney NSW's Port Botany as main container shipping destination.
-In FY2017, port's share of this market decreased from 36% to 33%, while Port Botany's stake increased to 34%.
-As main reason for the drop was cited port's vessel size restrictions which doesn't allow large boxships to be docked.
+In 2017, Port Melbourne was surpassed by Sydney NSW's Port Botany as main container shipping destination.
+In FY2017, seaport's share of this market decreased from 36% to 33%, while Port Botany's stake increased to 34%.
+As main reason for the drop was cited port's vessel size restrictions which don't allow large boxships to be docked.
 West Gate Bridge has 50 m (164 ft) high-tide clearance height and is among the primary issues, together with Yarra River shipping channel's depth and width.
 In recent years, all world's major container shipping companies expanded their fleets by adding large-sized newbuild boxships to reduce transportation costs.

 - Each of the ZPMC cranes costs USD 14 million, has rated capacity 65 tons (under spreader) and 75 tons (under heavy lift beam), rail gauge 25,3 m, above rail hoist height 38 m, hoist speed 90 m per min (loaded) and 180 m / min (unloaded).

 In November 2018, Kalmarglobal (subsidiary of the Finnish company Cargotec) signed a deal with the Manila-based ICTSI (International Container Terminal Services Inc) for maintenance and support at VICT.
-ICTSI (FOUNDED IN 1987) is Philippines' largest port operator.
+ICTSI (1987-founded) is The Philippines' largest port operator.
 The Kalmarglobal-ICTSI deal included upgrades and maintenance of OneTerminal, including installing Navis N4 (operating system), 20x new Kalmar automated stacking cranes, 11x new Kalmar AutoShuttles (carriers that can independently pick, carry and stack TEUs), Kalmar Terminal Logistics System (conducting all automated operations based on Navis N4 and also connected to 5 automatic neo-Panamax gantry cranes).

 Melbourne cruise port